Introduction

 Traditional cellular and internet-based networks rely on towers, access points, and wired uplinks.
-When the grid is down, these networks fail.
+When the grid goes down, these networks fail.

-A local mesh uses a different approach.
+A local mesh network uses a different approach.
 Devices communicate directly, device-to-device, without depending on centralized infrastructure.
-It’s simple, resilient, and practical.
+It’s simple, resilient, and practical – and thanks to PsiKit, now it’s accessible, too.

-For those who prefer to build their own, we offer this beginner-friendly tutorial for free to spread awareness and help people connect.
+For those who prefer to build their own, we offer this free beginner-friendly tutorial to spread awareness and help people connect.

 📶 No cell towers